Knowledge base

 - By default, the new site is added to the directory

-on your FTP server. - To manually set a different directory, check Set location manually and specify the path and name.
+/sites/domain2.xyzon your FTP server. - To manually define another directory, check Manually define the location and specify the path and name.

 - Create a new folder if necessary: